Why It Pays to Do Beneficiary Planning

 A primary beneficiary can be a person, a charitable organization, a trust, or an estate.
 If the person is a minor, you’ll want to designate a custodian for that minor.
 A single primary beneficiary will receive 100% of the assets.
 For more than one primary beneficiary, you can choose any mix of allocation percentages as long as the total equals 100%.

-Secondary beneficiaries can be added to an account to handle dispersing your assets if all of your primary beneficiaries are deceased.
-The primary beneficiary rules regarding types and percentages also apply for secondary beneficiaries.
+Contingent beneficiaries can be added to an account to receive your assets if all of your primary beneficiaries are deceased.
+The primary beneficiary rules regarding types and percentages also apply for contingent beneficiaries.

 - Per Stirpes